cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-jamstack-app/index.md

 length: 75%
 ---

-# Build a To-Do List JAMstack Application
+# Build a To-Do list JAMstack app

 In this tutorial, you’ll build a todo list application in HTML, CSS and JavaScript, with a twist: the data for the application will be stored in [Workers KV](/docs/reference/storage/overview/).